-The light, bright green flavours of mint and summer-fresh peas are a perfect foil for the rich, fatty depth of trout.
+The light, bright green flavours of mint and peas are a perfect foil for the rich, fatty depth of trout.
 Any sort of trout will do and can even be switched out for char or wild salmon, but for this recipe we used farmed trout.
 A versatile recipe, the trout mixture can be rolled into one-bite hors d’oeuvres, full-sized burgers, or even pressed into a loaf pan for a new take on meatloaf.

 Any sort of trout will do, and can even be switched out for char or wild salmon, but for this recipe we used farmed trout.
 A versatile recipe, the trout mixture can be rolled into one-bite hors d’oeuvres, full-sized burgers, or even pressed into a loaf pan for a new take on “meatloaf.”